datacamp-content-public/courses-handling-missing-data-using-imputations-in-r/slides/chapter_1_dfc39e5c1fefef0cc571dfaba89a05af.md

 `@script`
-By now you have seen imputation under normal-linear and non-normal distributions.
 Continuing with the univariate imputation methods, Predictive Mean Matching (PMM) is another method for univariate missing data imputation but it imputes values that are more realistic.
 Let's get stated!

 ---